Below are a few frequently asked questions.

 Entering students have a variety of academic backgrounds.
 No specific undergraduate degrees are required.
 Undergraduate preparation, however, must include two semesters of biological sciences and mathematics.

 No, we do not require GRE results to apply to our programs.

 For all programs, international applicants must submit one of the following:

 - Minimum TOEFL scores of 550 paper‐based, 213 computer‐based, or 80 Internet‐based

 - Minimum MELAB score of 77

-International students whose native language is English or who have attended a college or university in the United States for at least one year are not required to submit TOEFL scores but must have acceptable scores on the General Test section of the GRE.
+International students whose native language is English or who have attended a college or university in the United States for at least one year are not required to submit TOEFL scores.
 For a list of countries whose citizens are exempt from the TOEFL (Test of English as a Foreign Language) requirement that most non‐US applicants must meet, go to the Graduate School English Language Testing Exemptions.
 Please consult with the Academic Programs Coordinator if you are uncertain whether you need to take an English proficiency examination.